sjoerdvankreel/firefly-synth-2/static/Manual.md

 With color to full-on white noise and damping to zero this pretty much replicates the noise osci from infernal synth.

 Filter controls:<br/>
-The plugin is set up such that the filter controls affect all of the initial excitation, the damping factor, the feedback factor and the re-excite amount.<br/>
+The plugin is set up such that the filter controls affect all of the initial excitation, the damping factor, the feedback factor and the re-excite amount.
 Contains both an LP and HP filter with frequency and resonance controls and keyboard tracking amount relative to the root key.